anetteabra/readable/README.md

 - **Filtering Options**: Filter books.
 - **Book Details Page**: Access a details page for each book.
 - **Review and rate**: Express your opinions of a book by leaving a review and a rating.
 Also read others reviews of the book.
+- Books are loaded incrementally?

 Additionally, we've implemented a responsive design that makes most features adaptable to various screen sizes.
 The testing of responsive design was done in Google Chrome (by changing the dimensions).
 It is also tested on mobile phone using the vm.

+## Technologies

+### Backend
+- Neo4j database
+- Apollo server
+- GraphQL

+We have chosen this for our backend because ...

+### Frontend
+- Shadcn for components
+- Zustand for state management

+We use shadcn for components because ..
+Zustand was chosen because it is more simple then other choices for state management.
+Zustand is sufficient for our need of global states.

+### Choice for dataset
+Our dataset is from ...
+Since it was missing book cover photo and genre we decided to import this from google...

+Background photo for the homepage is downloaded from unsplash: https://unsplash.com/photos/low-angle-photography-of-brown-2-storey-structure-YQhhlCS9Hto

+## Sustainable web development
+- xx amount of books are fetched at a time from the database.

+## Accessability
+Ting oss ha gjort for å foredre accessability:
+- Color contrast to ensure readability
+- Intuitive buttons??
+- Store klikkoverflater?

 ## Installation and Usage